boetiusj/hugo/content/pages/reviews.md

 Crestwood painting did all the interior walls and handrails in my new (to me) home.
 Mike was easy to work with and clear about cost and timeframe.
 His crew was professional and on time and left work areas tidy at the end of a day’s work.
 Mike followed up to be sure I was satisfied when the job was complete.
 I highly recommend Crestwood Painting and they will be my go to painters for future projects.
 Anna S

+< Painting an older home is filled with challenges, but I know we were in good hands with this team.

 **Recommend them for painting cabinets**
 1/2021
 The team members were professional, cleaning and staying organized as they go, and were considerate of our families needs and welcomed questions during the work.
 The quote was accurate to the cost and planning and we are very happy with the quality of the work.
 I would recommend them for painting cabinets to anyone.